M Multi-Map

 4. Phase Engines (Views)

-Meta-Mind separates your raw data from how it is displayed.
+Multi-Map separates your raw data from how it is displayed.
 "Phases" are different lenses through which you can view the exact same Mapstate JSON.

 • ๐Ÿ—บ๏ธ